harvardinformatics/snpArcher/README.md

 cd shortRead_mapping_variantCalling
 ```

 ### 2.)
-Modify configuration file
+Set values of important variables
-Witin this directory you should see a file named `config.yaml` that stores many variables for the various workflows.
-These variables include the location of files (e.g. reference genome) as well as file suffixes (e.g. forward read data end in "\_1.fastq.gz").
-The top section of this file contains the variables that need to be changed; notes within this file describe these variables.
+Witin this directory a file named `config.yaml` stores many variables, including the location of files (e.g. reference genome) as well as file suffixes (e.g. forward read data end in "\_1.fastq.gz").
+The top section of `config.yaml` contains the variables that *need* to be changed, and notes within this file describe these variables.

-One important variable that *may* need to be changed is "minNmer", which is the minimum length of an Nmer (e.g. string of 200 N's) used to break up the genome into smaller intervals to be processed independently (which dramatically speeds up the workflow).
-The larger the Nmer, the lower the likelihood a pair of reads maps to either side, which may create edge effects when we only consider sub-chromosomal intervals for variant calling.
-The appropriate Nmer length may also depend on the assembly, as programs differ in how many intervening N's they insert to unite contigs into scaffolds.
-However, if larger values of "minNmer" are specified, than the algorithm has fewer places to create intervals.
+#### 2b.)
+Parameterize algorithm to split up genome (most complicated bit, may need to simplify)
+`config.yaml` also contains two variables to define genomic intervals for parallel processing:

+1. minNmer: the minimum length of an Nmer used to define the beginning/end of an interval.
+Generally, smaller values (e.g. 200bp) will create many smaller intervals whereas larger ones (e.g. 2kb) will create fewer larger intervals.
+However,the number of intervals completely depends on the assembly and the distribution of Nmers.
+Values from 500bp to 2kb are a good place to start

+2. maxIntervalLen: the maximum length of a genomic interval allowed.
+This ensures that, whatever minNmer value is used, intervals never exceed a certain value, which can significantly slow down the workflow.
+The best value to choose for this may depend on how many samples you have, but values above 15Mb may be a good place to start.

+If you specify a minNmer value that does not sufficiently break up the genome -- creating intervals larger than maxIntervalLen -- the workflow will halt and show you the maximum interval length it found for various Nmers in the genome.
+With these data you can adjust the parameters accordingly.

 ### 3.)
-Modify resources file
+Set the resources to request for various steps
 The `resources.yaml` file may be changed to increase the amount of requested memory or the number of threads for the steps that support multi-threading.
 Not all steps in th workflows are included here, so these use the default amount of resources. **NOTE**: if they fail, these steps get resubmitted with (*attempt number*)\*(initial memory).

-### 4a.)
+### 4.)
 Submit workflow(s)!
 After updating the config.yaml file, you may now run one of the workflows, which gets submitted as a job that itself submits many jobs.
 If you are running the fastq -> BAM workflow, simply type the following on the command line to submit this workflow as a job:
 ```
 sbatch run_fastq2bam.sh